kriserickson/aging-coder/src/posts/2025-05-24-llms-and-coding-6-months-later.md

 [Codex App](https://chatgpt.com/codex).
 I know, OpenAi is great at naming things, you spent $3B on Windsurf how about a few bucks for someone who could help you with sane naming?
 I've used [Junie](https://www.jetbrains.com/junie/) as well as the standard AI Chat in JetBrains IDEs (Junie appears to be a superset of the AI Chat that does Editing and Ask but they still install both by default).

-This is just a little write up of my experiences with these tools and maybe some tips I have learned along the way.
+So this post is just a little write up of my experiences with these tools and maybe some tips I have learned along the way.

 ### CoPilot in JetBrains IDEs